Stonyhurst College: Senior company

-Those in Grammar Playroom (year ten) are automatically enrolled in the CCF and are given the option of continuing at the end of the year, following a summer camp which takes place at a local barracks.
-Training involves a range of activities such as drill (marching and related manoeuvres), shooting, learning how to assemble and clean weapons, tactical planning and team work.
-The school supplies pupils with uniform, the orderliness of which is rigorously enforced and inspected each week.
-Each platoon is led by a Junior Under Officer, his sergeant and corporals who are sixth form students.

 Military careers

-In recent years, some pupils have gone on to receive places at the Royal Military Academy Sandhurst.
+Some pupils have gone on to receive places at the Royal Military Academy Sandhurst.
 This follows a long tradition of service from Stonyhurst pupils: many Old Stonyhurst (O.S.) were killed in the two World Wars and are commemorated on the war memorial at the end of the Upper Gallery.
 The Stonyhurst War Records were published in their honour.
 A memorial at the top of the main staircase records the names of the six O.S. killed in the Boer War.

 School organisation

 Playroom system

 Unlike most English public schools, Stonyhurst is organised horizontally by year groups (known as playrooms) rather than vertically by houses, although the girls are also split into junior and senior houses.
-Each playroom has an assigned playroom master, with each cohort moving through the playrooms, having a sequence of playroom masters (rather than a single housemaster).

-The college has the following playrooms, following the Roman order of learning: